Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Introduction

 We say a bit more about $l$-modular representations.
-The study of smooth $l$-modular representations of $G=\mathrm{GL}_{n}(F)$ has been initiated by Vign\'eras \cite{vigneras1996representations}, \cite{vigneras2001correspondance} to extend the local Langlands program to $l$-modular representations.
+The study of smooth $l$-modular representations of $G=\mathrm{GL}_{n}(F)$ was initiated by Vign\'eras \cite{vigneras1996representations}, \cite{vigneras2001correspondance} to extend the local Langlands program to $l$-modular representations.
 In this spirit, many classical results related to smooth complex representations of $p$-adic groups have been generalized to $l$-modular representations.
 For example, the local Jacquet-Langlands correspondence related to $l$-modular representations has been studied in detail in \cite{dat2011cas}, \cite{minguez2017correspondance} and \cite{secherre2019towards}.
-Thus, it is also natural to consider the $l$-modular version of Jacquet conjecture, which hopes to build up the relation between distinction and an expected $l$-modular version of quadratic base change.
+Thus, it is also natural to consider the $l$-modular version of the Jacquet conjecture, which hopes to build up the relation between distinction and an expected $l$-modular version of quadratic base change.
 This paper is the starting point of the whole project.

 To begin with, from now on we assume $F/F_{0}$ to be a quadratic extension of non-archimedean locally compact fields of residue characteristic $p\neq 2$ instead of $p$-adic fields.
-We fix $R$ be an algebraically closed field with characteristic $l\neq p$, permitting the possibility that $l=0$.
-When $l>0$, we say that we are in the $l$-modular case (or modular case in short).
-From now on, we always consider smooth representations over $R$ and we come back to our former discussion when $R=\mathbb{C}$ and $F$ is $p$-adic.
-We assume $\pi$ to be a supercuspidal representation of $G$ over $R$.
-Be aware that when $l\neq 0$, supercuspidal representation is not the same as cuspidal representation of $G$, although they are the same when $l=0$ (see for example Vign\'eras \cite{vigneras1996representations}, chapitre II, section 2).
+We fix $R$ an algebraically closed field of characteristic $l\neq p$, allowing that $l=0$.
+When $l>0$, we say that we are in the $l$-modular case (or modular case for short).
+Later on, we always consider smooth representations over $R$ and we assume $\pi$ to be a supercuspidal representation of $G$ over $R$.
+Be aware that when $l\neq 0$, a supercuspidal representation is not the same as a cuspidal representation of $G$, although they are the same when $l=0$ (see for example Vign\'eras \cite{vigneras1996representations}, chapitre II, section 2).
 Now we state our first main theorem: